2025-26 Edition

 Vertebrate physiology with emphasis on humans and on the relationship between the function of normal tissues and the processes of disease.
 Fundamental principles of physiology and the interrelationships which control organ function.

-Prerequisite: PHYSIO 206A.
-PHYSIO 206A with a grade of B- or better
+Prerequisite: PHYSIO 206A with a minimum grade of B-.

 PHYSIO 208.
 Approaches in Circuit Neuroscience.
 3 Units.